On this page

 How to Diagnose a Loop

-Add a ref counter to confirm:
+Add a ref counter to confirm the loop and find the culprit:

 javascript